• Skip to primary navigation

 Some popular methods of preparation include baking, grilling, pan-frying, and poaching.

-Cod is a versatile fish that can be paired with a variety of herbs, spices, and other ingredients to create dishes ranging from simple to complex.
+Cod is a versatile fish that can be paired with a variety of herbs, spices, and other ingredients to create dishes ranging from simple to complex - for a comparison of other buttery-textured options, see sablefish vs black cod texture comparison.

 One particular recipe for preparing cod is by pan-frying it in butter or oil and seasoning it with salt, pepper, and lemon juice.